Current Facts about Thai Yoga and Thai Massage Certification and Licensing

 Licensing Definition: “a permit from an authority to own or use something, do a particular thing, or carry on a trade (especially in alcoholic beverages): a gun license | [as modifier] : vehicle license fees.• formal or official permission to do something: logging is permitted under license from the Forest Service. • Medical and or Allied Medical and or Massage License etc.

 Many people believe incorrectly that you can only do healing work IF you are “Licensed” by the state!
 First of all NOT TRUE!
 This is a myth often perpetuated by “Massage Therapist” and or State Massage Boards.
-Massage is legally defined as “Rubbing for Money” regardless of perported benefits.
-Massage is apparently very dangerous and practitioners need to be restricted and licensed by the respective states!
+Massage is legally defined as “Rubbing for Money” regardless of alleged benefits.
+According to Massage organizations and State Massage Boards, Massage is apparently very dangerous and practitioners need to be restricted and licensed by the respective states!
 Please not all states have these wacky rules.

-Thus a Massage License gives you the legal right to practice massage, IF your jurisdiction has licensing laws (not all do).
+Thus a Massage License gives you the legal right to practice massage (Rubbing for Money), IF your jurisdiction has licensing laws (not all do).
 A license is generally issued by a legal entity like a state licensing board, for example.
 However, this Massage Therapy practice is defined strictly an has statutory scope of practice rules and conditions!

 Let me reiterate that there are still some states which do not have licensing requirements for massage at all!
 Please note however, they may have local jurisdictional codes or rules by county, city etc. which may have the same effect as a massage ordinance.